-- 8.1.
-There are no direct climate change implications, from phase 1 of the property review as any properties will either remain in use after disposal or will enable sustainable development of other land. - 8.2.
-The implementation of the Property Asset Management Strategy should help to reduce the Council's impact on climate change as the Council will have a smaller and more efficient portfolio, once the Strategy has been implemented.
+8.1.
+There are no direct climate change implications, from phase 1 of the property review as any properties will either remain in use after disposal or will enable sustainable development of other land.

-9. Financial implications

-9.1 These are set out in this report and in the Exempt Appendix 1 to this report.

-10 Legal implications

-10.1 The Council has a duty under Section 123 of the Local Government Act 1972, to obtain best consideration when it disposes of or grants leases for over seven years or more of land and property.
+- 8.2.
+The implementation of the Property Asset Management Strategy should help to reduce the Council's impact on climate change as the Council will have a smaller and more efficient portfolio, once the Strategy has been implemented. - 9.
+Financial implications - 9.1.
+These are set out in this report and in the Exempt Appendix 1 to the Cabinet report. - 10.
+Legal implications - 10.1.
+The Council has a duty under Section 123 of the Local Government Act 1972, to obtain best consideration when it disposes of or grants leases for over seven years or more of land and property. - 11.
+Decision by the Chief Executive - 11.1.
+That the Chief Executive (using urgency powers), having consulted with the Leader of the Council and the Leader of the Conservative Group, agrees the recommendation as detailed in section 1 of the report.

+Richard Hicks, Chief Executive

+13 November 2024